Gombe et Mahale National Park

 Gombe national park

 Gombe, the smallest National Park in Tanzania, is a vestige of the fragile habitat of chimpanzees: a small strip of ancient forest, located in the mountains and interspersed with deep valleys clinging to the shores of Lake Tanganyika.
-Made famous by Dr Jane Goodall’s research, the great attraction is the chimpanzee population and there are other primates such as baboon, blue monkey, red-tailed monkeys and vervets.
+Made famous by Dr Jane Goodall’s research, the great attraction is the chimpanzee population and there are many other primates such as baboons, blue monkeys, red-tailed monkeys and vervets.

 Mahale national park